 I love Google Sites.
-It’s an excellent and free website builder that is perfect for personal websites or any topic where you just need to create a simple, effective 5-50 page website.
-In this Google Sites review, I’m going to do my best to explain why this is one of the best free website builder options for the right use case.
+It’s an excellent and free website builder perfect for personal websites or any topic where you must create a simple, effective 5-50 page website.
+In this Google Sites review, I will explain why this is one of the best free website builder options for the proper use case.

-Maybe you’re a YouTuber or an online personality and don’t want to get a hosting account.
-Perhaps you’re a coach for a sports club or are wanting to create a website for an organization.
-Maybe you’re a digital artist and need a portfolio style website.
+You may be a YouTuber or an online personality and don’t want to get a hosting account.
+You may be a coach for a sports club or want to create a website for an organization.
+You may be a digital artist and need a portfolio-style website.
 Google Sites is perfect for you.

 What is Google Sites?

 Google Sites is a free website builder for personal, not intended for commercial use.
-With it you get free hosting, can setup a custom domain and you get an SSL certificate.
+With it, you get free hosting, you can set up a custom domain, and you get an SSL certificate.

 I would describe Google Sites as an “unstructured” website builder similar in style to Wix.
-There are a handful of templates to choose from but really the goal is to design your own site from scratch.
-You get limited control over the header and footer design of the website and overall Google Sites do tend to look a bit cookie cutter.
+There are a handful of templates to choose from, but the goal is to design your site from scratch.
+You get limited control over the header and footer design of the website, and overall, Google Sites tend to look a bit cookie-cutter.

-But, if you’re looking for a free option where you can set a custom domain name with a great visual, real time page builder you’ll be hard pressed to find something better than Google Sites.
-The one caveat you should be aware of is that it is for personal use as part of the terms of service so don’t expect to run advertising on your Google Site.
+But, if you’re looking for a free option to set up a custom domain name with a great visual, real-time page builder, you’ll need help finding something better than Google Sites.
+The one caveat you should be aware of is that it is for personal use as part of the terms of service, so don’t expect to run advertising on your Google Site.

 How to create a Google Site